ResistanceHub/game-of-html/README.md

   "Prince of Summerhall"
 ]
 ```

-In JSON Objects are contained in brackets - "{" and "}".
-It is possible for the value to be an object, however this API does not seem to use them.
+In JSON Objects are contained in brackets - `"{"` and `"}"`.
+It is possible for the value to be an object.
+This API does not seem to use them.

 To see an example of an object as the value you can open this URL in a browser: https://postman-echo.com/get?foo1=bar1&foo2=bar2